stratusjerry/aws-ec2-pricing/README.md

  ORDER BY monthly;
 ```

-**Sort all machines alpabetically by their family, type and power**:
+**Sort all machines alphabetically by their family, type and power**:

 ```sql
 SELECT * FROM prices